eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

 **Background: SIMD and Auto-Vectorization**

 Modern CPU's have a variety of SIMD (single input multiple data) vector instructions (eg. intel's `SSE` and `AVX`, ARM's `NEON` and `SVE`).
 They make use of vector registers, which can hold multiple values of a type.
-For example a an `avx512` registers (512 bit) can hold 64 bytes, or 16 ints/floats, or 8 long/doubles.
+For example a `avx512` registers (512 bit) can hold 64 bytes, or 16 ints/floats, or 8 long/doubles.
 They can thus load, store, add, multiply, etc multiple values with a single instruction, but usually at the same cost (instructions per cycle, and latency) as with scalar (single) values.

 It is thus beneficial to use SIMD instructions rather than their scalar equivalent.
 We can do this by hand.